garethparris/k3s-rpi/k3s-registry.md

 ![Desker Desktop Private Registry](./images/docker-desktop-private-registry.png)

-## Test Pushing from Docker Desktop to Cluster
+## Test Push from Docker Desktop to Private Registry

-- When Docker Desktop has restarted, find a local image to push to the cluster:
+- When Docker Desktop has restarted, find a local container image to push to the cluster:

 ```bash
 docker images